alialm05/MyPasswordEncrypter/README.md

-### A Encryption Tool to encrypt and decrypt files using the impossible-to-crack one-time pad encryption technique.
+### An Encryption Tool to encrypt and decrypt files using the impossible-to-crack one-time pad encryption technique.
 # Usage
 This is mainly intended to be a password manager, and you can run it using: `./pass_manager` The decrypted file is outputted in the password folder.